 Samarchith Kurup, Assistant Professor, Department of Cellular Biology

 Dennis Kyle, Director, CTEGD; GRA Eminent Scholar in Antiparastic Drug Discovery; Professor, Departments of Cellular Biology and Infectious Diseases

-Drug discovery and mechanisms of resistance; malaria, “brain-eating” amoebae, and visceral leishmanias.
+Drug discovery and mechanisms of resistance; malaria and “brain-eating” amoebae.

 Kojo Mensa-Wilmot, Professor and Department Head, Department of Cellular Biology